pyladies/project-admin-logisitics/policies/new_chapter_policy.md

 - share news from global PyLadies leadership to their members

-- organize at least one meetup per year (?)
+- organizes or supports co-organization of at least one meetup per year

 - not necessarily be the one creating content/giving talk/workshop.